The Kwame Nkrumah Memorial Park and Mausoleum

 Program Highlights

 The program focuses on the complex intersections of the past and present modern Ghana, and the African diaspora.
-Throughout the semester, students will discover the historic and contemporary ties connecting western African to the U.S. diaspora, examining topics ranging from the west African slave trade to the Pan-African movement and beyond.
-As part of our collaboration with Sewanee and Rhodes our program in Ghana begins in Memphis, TN (Rhodes College) at the end of July and then moves on to Ghana for 12 weeks, ending in mid-November.
+Throughout the semester, students will discover the historic and contemporary ties connecting western Africa to the U.S. diaspora, examining topics ranging from the west African slave trade to the Pan-African movement and beyond.

 Courses And Cost

-• Globalization and the Challenges of Development in Ghana
+• Globalization and the Challenges of Development in Ghana, Dr. Akosua Darkwah

-• Ghana and West Africa’s Pasts in the Black Atlantic*
+• Ghana and West Africa's Pasts in the Black Atlantic, Dr. Kofi Baku

-Estimated cost: the same as studying in Danville, plus a $375 deposit (surcharge/emergency fund/carbon offset), and a $25 travel medicine fee for a total of $400.
-Flights to the abroad site are also the responsibility of the student.
+The estimated cost for each of these programs is the same as studying in Danville, plus a $400 non-refundable administrative deposit.
+Flights to and from the study site are also the responsibility of the student.